johankraft/AWS_MQTT_MutualAuth_Demo/README.md

 (Based on the AWS coreMQTT Mutual Authentication Demo, below)

 So far, I have only added the TraceRecorder and sorted out some integration issues.
+This seems to work now, but I don't have a way to access the trace files when running on AVH in Keil Studio Cloud.

+Next steps:
+- Verify tracing locally in Keil MDK.
-Next step is to find a way to download the traces.
+- Find a way to download the traces from Keil Studio Cloud.
+- Setup AWS connection (skipped that initially) and verify the MQTT demo.
+- Setup DevAlert.

 AWS coreMQTT Mutual Authentication Demo
 =======================================